Banish Your Seasonal Allergies Naturally

 - Reinoculate with healthy bacteria.
 Restoring beneficial bacteria to reestablish a healthy balance of good bacteria is critical.
 You can start with a high-potency dose of probiotics with 100 billion CFUs (colony-forming units), and then transition to a maintenance dose of 30 billion CFUs once your gut is repaired.

 - Repair your gut.
 Providing the nutrients necessary to help the gut repair itself is essential.
-L-glutamine is an amino acid that will help mend your gut lining.
+Leaky Gut Revive™ is my most comprehensive weapon against leaky gut, containing l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root, all of which help mend your gut lining.
 Drinking bone broth or collagen can also help.

 Reverse Chronic Illnesses So You Can Take Back Your Health!